Varieties of Chinese: Tones

 In Wu, voiced obstruents were retained, and the tone split never became phonemic: the higher-pitched allophones occur with initial voiceless consonants, and the lower-pitched allophones occur with initial voiced consonants.
 (Traditional Chinese classification nonetheless counts these as different tones.)
 Most Wu varieties retain the tone categories of Middle Chinese, but in Shanghainese several of these have merged.

 Many Chinese varieties exhibit tone sandhi, in which the realization of the tone of a syllable is affected by the tones of adjacent syllables in a compound word or phrase.
 For example, in Standard Chinese a third tone changes to a second tone when followed by another third tone.
 Particularly complex sandhi patterns are found in Wu varieties and coastal Min varieties.

 In northern varieties, many particles or suffixes are weakly stressed or atonic syllables.
 These are much rarer in southern varieties.
 Such syllables have a reduced pitch range that is determined by the preceding syllable.

+Stress

+Chinese varieties also have weakly stressed syllables, which are shorter in duration, lack lexical tone, and often have reduced contrasts.

+The pitch contour of such syllables is determined by the preceding syllable, within a reduced range.

+In such syllables, unaspirated initials become fully voiced, vowels may be shortened or even reduced to schwa, and codas may be lost.

+In southern varieties, weak stress occurs only on particles and some grammatical suffixes.

+Weak stress is very common in Shanghai, occurring on the second syllable of every disyllabic nominal.

+Northern varieties have many commonly-used disyllabic words in which the second syllable is weakly stressed.